22 Best Ways to Prevent Slugs and Snails in the Garden

 Instead of killing slugs and snails or sending them away, you can create a shady corner away from your garden beds where they can live peacefully.
 All you need are some flat boards on the ground, slightly elevated.

-You can plant snail and slug attractors like Marigolds, Hostas, Delphiniums, Dahlias, or Petunias and keep the soil wet so snails and slugs stay in the area and do not harm other plants.
+You can plant snail and slug attractors like Marigolds, Hostas, Delphiniums, Dahlias, or Petunias and keep the soil moist so these critters stay in the area and do not harm other plants.

 Slug Prevention Tips